mayeb1/disquaire/README.rst

 Before to start the program, you have to setup all packages in requirements.txt

-You can use the program whithout wxPython, however there will not be graphics interface
+You can use the program without wxPython, however there will not be graphics interface

+python3.10 -m pip -r requirements.txt

 STEP 3: